mjbots/moteus/docs/reference.md

 output.
 This parameter controls the maximum torque available for such damping.

+## `servo.timeout_mode` ##

+Selects what behavior will take place in the position timeout mode.
+The allowable values are a subset of the top level modes.

+* 0 - "stopped" - the driver is disengaged
+* 12 - "zero velocity"
+* 15 - "brake"

 ## `servo.rezero_from_abs` ##

 If set to one, then shortly after startup, the value of the position